 By 1975, D&D had become a runaway success and was particularly popular among computer science students at various American universities.
 It wasn’t long before they began using the game as an influence for experimentation with computer programming.
-Many of the earliest attempts to put D&D on a PC, such as 1975’s Dungeon and the catchily named pedit5 from the same year, were born in the bosom of America’s academic institutions.
+Many of the earliest attempts to create Dungeons and Dragons video games, such as 1975’s Dungeon and the catchily named pedit5 from the same year, were born in the bosom of America’s academic institutions.
 However, D&D would remain largely a tabletop affair throughout the ‘70s and most of the ‘80s.
 PC games such as Ultima and Wizardry would come along, undoubtedly taking influence from Gygax’s rulebooks and manuals, but it wasn’t until 1988 that the world would be treated to a genuine effort to put the Dungeons & Dragons experience onto our hard drives.

 Pool of Radiance was the first game in the Gold Box series, which would eventually grow to contain 30 titles.
 Up until this point, attempts to put something as complex as D&D on a computer had been met with frustration and disappointment.
 The sheer computing power required to properly represent the pen & paper game was beyond the average person.
 Now, providing you could afford a whopping 384k of memory, you were able to experience the city of New Phlan and its monster-riddled suburbs in three whole dimensions!